Spacechild1/vstplugin/README.md

 	Windows: you have to tell CMake to generate a VisualStudio project (e.g. "Visual Studio 15 2017 Win64" for a 64 bit build) instead of a standard Unix makefile.
 	It's recommended to use the cmake-gui GUI application instead of the cmake command line tool.

-6) 	macOS/Linux: type 'make', Windows: open VstPluginUGen.sln with Visual Studio and build the project.
+6) 	macOS/Linux: type 'make', Windows: open VstPlugin.sln with Visual Studio and build the project.
-7) 	copy the /sc folder into your extensions folder and rename it to VstPlugin. move VstPluginUGen.scx / VstPluginUGen.so from sc/build/... to the top (next to the .sc files) and remove the build/ and src/ folders.
+7) 	copy the /sc folder into your extensions folder and rename it to VstPlugin. move VstPlugin.scx / VstPlugin.so from sc/build/... to the top (next to the .sc files) and remove the build/ and src/ folders.